Galaxy Note 10 Plus: Impressive so far

 •See All

-Discuss: Galaxy Note 10 Plus ongoing review: This 6.8-inch phone is impressive so far
+Discuss: Galaxy Note 10 Plus ongoing review: Samsung's 6.8-inch phone impresses so far

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.